Chapter 12

 Now some may be thinking to themselves, well, I never committed murder nor have I committed adultery.
 In fact, I can not recall of a time when I broke one of the Ten Commandments.

-For those who may believe this, let us read what Jesus taught about the Law and what it means to obey it.
-To do this let us take some examples of what the Law says.
-For example,
+For those who may believe this, let us go to Jesus’ sermon on the mountain and read what Jesus taught about the Law and what it means to obey it.
+To do this we will explore three examples of what the Law says and then read Jesus’ explanation.

 YOU SHALL NOT COMMIT ADULTERY